hbctraining/Intro-to-scRNAseq/lessons/02_SC_generation_of_count_matrix.md

 The choice of method involves the biological question of interest.
 The following advantages are listed below for the methods:

 - **3' (or 5')-end sequencing:**
-	- More accurate quantification through use of unique molecular identifiers distinguishing biological duplicates from amplification (PCR) duplicates
+	- More accurate quantification through the use of unique molecular identifiers distinguishing biological duplicates from amplification (PCR) duplicates
 	- Larger number of cells sequenced allows better identity of cell type populations
 	- Cheaper per cell cost
 	- Best results with > 10,000 cells